Invest in a Trauma-Informed Workforce

 The Sanctuary Model is a theory-based approach to changing and sustaining a trauma-informed organizational culture.

-Cultural Humility: A Key Element of Trauma-Informed Care contains information about how cultural humility training for staff can support health care practitioners in delivering trauma-informed care.
+Cultural Humility: A Key Element of Trauma-Informed Care contains information about how cultural humility training can support health care practitioners in delivering trauma-informed care.
 CHCS, 2017

 Hire a Trauma-Informed Workforce